emillermcglone/Santorini-SoftwareDev/Santorini/README.txt

 -----------------------------------------------------------------------------------------
 11/11/18 Reworked

-- Rule checker, check move and check build, now take in the player's id to check that the worker position that they have given in their action is the position of one of the player's workers.
+- Rule checker, check_move and check_build, now take in the player's id to check that the worker position that they have given in their action is the position of one of the player's workers.

+- In referee, the game win and lose messages are now message constants stored in Admin.constants.py

+- Implemented an observer manager to manage all communication to observers.

+- Turn place/move/build turn history is kept in the guarded player instead of in the referee.
+Turn history is needed explicitly for updating the observers, so the referee should not need to have any interaction with it.

+- The ruler checker, check_build, should check that the worker position given in the build action is the same worker that they moved in the move action.
+Made changes in rule checker and referee to reflect this.